oliland/at-tools/cascader-gui/README.md

 - Search for Cascaders on your floor
 - Cascade, specifying username and topics.
 - Minimize to system tray: you can close the main window and still access all functions from the tray.
-- Tray icon blinks when cascading.
+- Tray icon changes when cascading.
+- Graphical map of your lab and where cascaders are, if there are cascaders in your lab.

 ## Future functionality ##
-- <s>Graphical map of your lab/floor and where cascaders are.</s> In progress!
-Shots below.
+- Maybe a messaging interface?
+Anyone got some ideas for it?

 ## Screenshots ##
 ![Main Interface](http://github.com/xoebus/at-tools/raw/master/cascader-gui/screens/main.png)